**Last updated April 2, 2020**

 The Connecticut Insurance Department has an FAQ that provides more information (https://portal.ct.gov/CID/Coronavirus/Coronavirus-FAQs).

-The Federal plan, as it has been explained at this very early date, will include many substantial changes that could benefit small businesses, or more specifically the owners and the employees.
-The Federal plan will modify the typical unemployment by adding features that are applicable to all states; how these are applied within each state’s plan will vary as states administer their own programs.
+The Federal plan, as it has been explained, includes many substantial changes that could benefit small businesses, or more specifically the owners and the employees.
+The Federal plan will modify the typical state-funded and administered unemployment by adding features that are applicable to all states; how these are applied within each state’s plan will vary as states administer their own programs.
 Changes that should apply are:

 Increases in Benefit Length and Amount: